pineunity/tacker/doc/source/devref/tacker_functional_test.rst

 results and finally cleanup.

 Input yaml files: These are input files used in testcases for operations like create vnfd or create vnf.
-The location of files is tacker/tests/etc/samples/
+The location of files is tacker/tests/etc/samples/.

 requirements.txt and test-requirements.txt : The file requirements.txt and
 test-requirements.txt lists all the packages needed for functional test.
 These packages are installed during devstack installation.
-If there are any new packages needed for functional test make sure they are added in test-requirements.txt
+If there are any new packages needed for functional test make sure they are added in test-requirements.txt.

 Asserting values in testcase: The base class BaseTackerTest inherits base.TestCase which has inbuild assert functions which can be used in